RahulRajuPattar/rahulrajupattar.github.io/_posts/2023-10-25-Linear-Algebra-Portfolio-Management.md

 	\begin{bmatrix}
 		9\\
 		1
-	\end{bmatrix}
+	\end{bmatrix}.
 \label{s3}$$

 The above puzzle gives a glimpse of how one can write off a system of linear equations as one single matrix equation.
-If there are $n$ equations in $m$unknowns, the order of the matrix representing the system is $n \times m$.
+If there are $n$ equations in $m$ unknowns, the order of the matrix representing the system is $n \times m$.
 Depending on the properties of this matrix, we may have none, unique or infinite number of solutions.
 In calculating the standard deviation of a portfolio we will only have to deal with case $n=m.$

-**Invertibility of a matrix:** Let $A$ be an
+**Invertibility of a matrix:** Let $A$ be a $n \times n$ matrix.
+Matrix $B$ is said to be the inverse of $A$ if $AB = BA = I$ where $I$

 ### Standard Deviation of a Portfolio